-Table 4.14: Regression Analysis between Variables (Persuasive Advertising, Informative advertising and Online Advertising)
+Table 4.14: Regression Analysis between Variables (Persuasive Advertising, Informative advertising and Online Advertising a) Dependent Variable: Business sustainability

-Model Summary
+1 Mode el Summary

 Model R R Square Adjusted R Square

 1 0.568a 0.322 0.308

+Unstand ardized Standardized

+Coeffic ients Coefficients

-В Std.Error Beta Т Sig.
+Model В Std.Error Beta Т Sig.

-(Constant) 0.602 0.490 1.229 0.221
+1 (Constant) 0.602 0.490 1.229 0.221

+Persuasive

-Persuasive advertising 0.254 0.103 0.216 2.471 0.015
+advertising 0.254 0.103 0.216 2.471 0.015

+Informative

-Informative advertising 0.360 0.131 0.234 2.736 0.007
+advertising 0.360 0.131 0.234 2.736 0.007

+Online

-Online advertising 0.301 0.116 0.268 2.595 0.010
+advertising 0.301 0.116 0.268 2.595 0.010

 Results from table 4.14 above show a combination of persuasive advertising, informative advertising and online advertising and the level to which they can predict Business sustainability.

 These variables can explain 30.8% of the variance in Business sustainability (Adjusted R Square=0.308).
 This implies that these three variables predict 30.8% chance change in Business sustainability if the three variables are well managed.
-This concurs with Vo nder Fehr and Stevik (2008) assert that outcomes in advertising depend on the responsiveness of consumers to advertising, as well as the extent of advertising done by firms in equilibrium.
-The net effect of high levels of advertising in the responsive market is to create partisan consumers which lead to business sustainability.
+This concurs with Vonder Fehr and Stevik (2008) assert that outcomes in advertising depend on the responsiveness of consumers to advertising, as well as the extent of advertising done by firms in equilibrium.
+The net effect of high levels of advertising in the responsive market is to create partian consumers which lead to business sustainability.

 The most influential predictor of business sustainability was online advertising (Beta = 0.268) with a relative importance of 2.595 (in t test).
-Also informative advertising (Beta=0.234) is a significant predictor of Business sustainability with a relative importance of 2.736 (in t-test).
+Also, informative advertising (Beta=0.234) is a significant predictor of Business sustainability with a relative importance of 2.736 (in t-test).

-Also persuasive advertising (Beta=0.216) is another predictor of Business sustainability with a relative importance of 2.471 (int-test).
+Also, persuasive advertising (Beta=0.216) is another predictor of Business sustainability with a relative importance of 2.471 (int-test).